manav-castai/daily-planhat-metrics-update/README.md

 # Daily Planhat Metrics Update

-This project provides a daily update mechanism that pulls billing data from a GCP bucket, processes it to calculate cumulative and forecasted billable CPUs for various companies, and uploads the results to Planhat using their API.
+This script provides a daily update mechanism that pulls billing data from a GCP bucket, processes it to calculate cumulative and forecasted billable CPUs for various companies, and uploads the results to Planhat using their API.

 ## Features
 - **Google Cloud Storage Integration**: Fetches CSV files from a specified GCP bucket.